 Clever lead generation

-It's amazing the insights you can find about potential customers by monitoring things like online reviews, job postings, and general web activity.
+Monitoring online reviews, job postings, and web activity reveals key insights about potential customers.
 Automation lets you monitor all these signals simultaneously across entire industries.
 Instead of relying on stale, generic data, you can spot key buying signals and understand pain points with pinpoint accuracy.
 Then, when you do reach out, you're contacting the right people with messages tailored specifically to them.

 Democratized data